Cities see slight slowdowns in construction during COVID-19 pandemic

 While city planners in Beaverton, Tigard and Tualatin are seeing some downturn in construction during the COVID-19 pandemic, projects already in the works are moving ahead at a steady clip.

 At the same time, no one is quite sure if the slowdowns are related specifically to the fallouts caused because of coronavirus or are due to other factors.

 "I think at this point it is kind of hard to say 'here's the trend' and you know, 'here's the impact of COVID-19' because it's a little up and down week by week," said Cheryl Twete, Beaverton's community development director.
 "But overall, we are definitely down in terms of new applications coming in for building and site development in particular."

-And while construction may be down from the extremely busy boom of the last five years, Twete said, in many ways, it's business as usual.
+And while construction may be down from the extremely busy boom of the last five years, Twete said in many ways, it's business as usual.
 Planners are keeping busy with land-use approval applications.
-Building inspectors are still out doing their jobs while ensuring they don the appropriate protective clothing and maintain social distancing.
+Building inspectors are still out doing their jobs, while making sure they don the appropriate protective clothing and maintain social distancing.